 In addition to the usual drawing and coloring, grandparents and grandchildren may enjoy doing paper crafts and making bead jewelry.
 Peltier suggests painting on rocks or pumpkins.
 Once she even painted her grandchildren’s faces.
 “They got a real kick out of that!”
 Peltier said.
 If you are not artistically gifted, that is okay.

 Many other activities can be carried out while sitting down.
 These include card games and board games.
-Grandparents can also introduce grandchildren to codes and ciphers; traditional songs; and old-fashioned brain teasers.
+Grandparents can also introduce grandchildren to codes and ciphers; traditional poems and songs; and old-fashioned brain teasers.

 Going Places With Grands